-At the end of the configuration of a function there are adjustable set values, the so-called "U/I/P limits".
+At the end of the configuration of every standard function you are requested to set up global set values, the so-called "U/I/P limits".
 These limits are transferred to all slave units of master-slave systems.
 It's recommended to carefully configure them so the MS system can work as expected and the slaves wouldn't impact the function run in a negative way.